AI poses ‘risk of extinction,’ industry leaders warn - The Boston Globe

 Advertisement

-This month, Altman, Hassabis and Amodei met with President Joe Biden and Vice President Kamala Harris to talk about AI regulation.
-In a Senate testimony after the meeting, Altman warned that the risks of advanced AI systems were serious enough to warrant government intervention and called for regulation of AI for its potential harms.
+This month, Altman, Hassabis, and Amodei met with President Biden and Vice President Kamala Harris to talk about AI regulation.
+In Senate testimony after the meeting, Altman warned that the risks of advanced AI systems were serious enough to warrant government intervention and called for regulation of AI for its potential harms.

 Dan Hendrycks, executive director of the Center for AI Safety, said in an interview that the open letter represented a “coming-out” for some industry leaders who had expressed concerns — but only in private — about the risks of the technology they were developing.